jimmiekatana/Web-scraping/README.md

 **Other:** Information such as fax numbers, alternate phone numbers, products and services, and company size.

-**4.Image Hosting: **After scraping the business images/logos, you’ll need to download and upload them to a hosting platform like Dropbox.
+4.**Image Hosting:** After scraping the business images/logos, you’ll need to download and upload them to a hosting platform like Dropbox.
 The hosted URLs for these images should be added to the spreadsheet.

-5**.Output Formatting:** The scraped data must be formatted into a structured spreadsheet with clearly defined columns (e.g., Name, Address, Phone, Website, Ratings, Reviews, Description, Business Hours, etc.).
+5.**Output Formatting**:The scraped data must be formatted into a structured spreadsheet with clearly defined columns (e.g., Name, Address, Phone, Website, Ratings, Reviews, Description, Business Hours, etc.).

-6.**Scale: **Since this involves scraping a large volume of data (176,220 businesses), the project must handle a high number of requests efficiently and ensure that the data is collected accurately without duplicate entries or missing fields.
+6.**Scale:** Since this involves scraping a large volume of data (176,220 businesses), the project must handle a high number of requests efficiently and ensure that the data is collected accurately without duplicate entries or missing fields.